This oral history video interview is available at the USC Shoah Foundation website through the

 Baranowicze (Poland), Koldyczewo, Maly Trostenets

 Mr. Sam Kudewitz was born in Baranowicze, Poland in 1910.
 His name was Schmuel Kudewitzky.
 His mother and father died when he was seven and he had three brothers, Binyamin and David.
 One brother died before the war.

-Mr. Kudewitz was married to Shana and had two children, Simon, age four and Eleanor, seven months old, when the war began.
+Mr. Kudewitz was married to Shana and had two children, Seymour, age four and Eleanor, seven months old, when the war began.
 He worked as a tailor.
 His home was lovely as was his shop that specialized in making custom suits.

 In 1939, before the Russians came, the President of Poland loved the Jews because one of them saved his life.
 Afterwards, anti-Semitism was prevalent.

 Mr. Kudewitz heard about Hitler and the Nazis and wanted to leave Europe, but his wife, Shana, didn’t want to leave her family.
 Shana came from a very large family and they went to the synagogue on holidays.
 He was told to work for the Fire Department by the Russians before the Germans arrived.
 His shift was a twenty-four hour one: work twenty-four hours, home forty-eight hours.

 In Baranowicze, the Russian rule lasted a year and a half; stores began to close and Capitalism ended.
 The rich were taken to Russia, going to the synagogue was limited and there was less freedom for the Jews.
 In 1941, people tried to cross the border, but could not.
 They already knew about the Warsaw Ghetto and feared the Germans.

 The family became separated for five years when Mr. Kudewitz took his son and walked to Minsk leaving his wife, Shana with their baby daughter.
 When he returned, he and his son moved in with his wife’s family.
 Every single day, another person was missing.
 His in-laws lived in the Ghetto, in one room with about twenty people.